Childhood obesity, underage drinking, smoking, and failure to exercise are all concerns for parents these days.

 Also, make sure your family sees you eating healthy foods.
 If you munch on grapes or nuts in between meals, your children will be more likely to do the same.

 At mealtime, present healthy options, but do take the steps to make them tasty and enjoyable.
-Grilled or broiled lean meats, fresh vegetables, whole grain side dishes and other similar choices are healthy and they can offer a lot of flavor.
+Grilled or broiled lean meats, fresh vegetables, whole-grain side dishes, and other similar choices are healthy and they can offer a lot of flavors.